 The AREA Welcomes Amalgamated Vision As A Member

-BOSTON, MA, May 05, 2025 (GLOBE NEWSWIRE) -- The Augmented Reality for Enterprise Alliance (AREA) today announced that Amalgamated Vision joined the Consortium.
+A New Optics Paradigm for Hands-On, High-Stakes EnvironmentsFor more than a decade, we've questioned the dominant narrative about what AR should look like.
+AREA allows us to engage with a community that understands all the possibilities of enterprise AR.” - Adam Davis, MD, Founder & CEONASHVILLE, TN, UNITED STATES, May 8, 2025 /EINPresswire / -- The Augmented Reality for Enterprise Alliance (AREA) today announced that Amalgamated Vision joined the Consortium.
 The company brings a distinct, purpose-driven approach to enterprise AR, designing advanced micro-optical engines based on laser beam scanning and virtual retinal display technologies.

 Where many AR solutions aim to fill the user's entire field of view, Amalgamated Vision takes a different path.
 Its lightweight display systems present critical information only when needed and just outside the standard line of sight-providing subtle, high-clarity visual cues that support real-time decision-making without visual clutter or cognitive overload.